Authentic Provence Cooking Vacations

 - Next, enjoy a walk among the Dentelles (the French word for lace), whose jagged peaks were formed as the limestone strata was worn away to form sharp-edged spikes and ridges.
 Rising from the Dentelles Mountains is the famed Mont Ventoux, called the “Giant of Provence,” which affords one amazing views of the nearby hilltowns and surrounding vineyards.

-- Return to the chateau for dinner and overnight.
+- Return to your accommodation for dinner and overnight.

 - This morning, visit Vaison-la-Romaine and its historic market, an internationally famous 600 year old market among the Roman antiquities and medieval architecture.